muxlux/setgov.sh/README.md

 # setgov.sh
 shell script to set cpu frequency governor speed on all cores for debian/ubuntu

-must has
+1) must has

 $ sudo apt-get install linux-tools-common

+2) get script

+3) set to execute

+$ chmod 700 setgov.sh      #to allow only you/user to execute

-open terminal >
+3)open terminal >

 $ /path/to/setgov.sh